 In the day I required three things photographically speaking, (one) A camera, (two) A lens, and (three) film.
 Those three combinations dictated my photographs for a particular shooting session.
-My right brain was needed in the process to make decisions for each photographic adventures - back then photography required more planning as far as film was concerned because I could not rotate a dial to increase my film speed once I loaded it.
-Modern digital photography is much different in many aspects and the Fujifilm XT-2 brings a more tactile look and feel to your photography.
-The XT-2 camera centers on excellent ergonomics with inputs that many say represents a traditional film camera "look and feel."
+My right brain was needed in the process to make decisions for each photographic adventure - back then, photography required more planning as far as film was concerned because I could not rotate a dial to increase my film speed once I loaded it - unless I tried to push processing afterward.
+Modern digital photography is much different in many aspects, and the Fujifilm XT-2 brings a more tactile look and feel to your photography.
+The XT-2 camera centers on excellent ergonomics with inputs that many say represents a traditional film camera's "look and feel," and I agree.

-As many know I spend most of my photographic time with my Nikon cameras and lens systems with some exception I do use lenses from 3rd party markets such as Tokina, Sigma, and Tamron -> all three make some fine glass.
+As many know, I spend most of my photographic time with my Nikon cameras and lens systems; with some exceptions, I do use lenses from 3rd party markets such as Tokina, Sigma, and Tamron -> all three make some fine glass.

-If like me you are head down working in your one camera box with one camera system, I am about to blow your mind.
-I recommend you lift your head and eyes and look around beyond the that one company and investigate what others are now doing - get out and put your eye and hands-on other systems, you may just be surprised.
+If like me you are head down working out of your camera bag with a one-camera brand system, I am about to blow your mind.
+I recommend you lift your head and eyes and look around beyond that one company and investigate what others are now doing - get out and put your eye and hands-on other systems, you may just be surprised.
 That is exactly what I did at a recent CES and why I purchased a Fujifilm XT-2 for my own personal use.

-With the purchase of the XT-2, it allows my Photographic opportunities to expand into the Fujifilm system line of products - this is NOT a replacement for any camera or lens I currently use, the decision is more of a break away from my normal routine.
+With the purchase of the XT-2, my Photographic opportunities can be expanded using the Fujifilm system line of products - this is NOT a replacement for any camera or lens I currently use, the decision is more of a break away from my normal routine.
 After using a Fujifilm XT-2 I was so impressed I needed to engage the Fujifilm XT-2 system in a more long-term plan, so I picked up the XT-2, XE-3, and a few optics - am I impressed?
 Yes.

-It has been such a long time since I experienced a camera that made me want to take pictures - I know the XT-2 has been out for a year now and the XT-1 even longer, If you have time check out an XT-2 to see for yourself.
+It has been such a long time since I experienced a camera that made me want to take pictures - I know the XT-2 has been out for some time now and the XT-1 even longer, please check out an XT-2 to see for yourself.

-Fujifilm is people, life experience camera, a right brain experience; I use XT-2 to help me paint my thoughts digitally not to digitally paint my thoughts.
+Fujifilm is a people's life experience camera, a right brain experience; I use XT-2 to help me paint my thoughts digitally not to digitally paint my thoughts.
 Noting has come as close to what a camera has to offer as Fujifilm in so many years.

 So the above is the emotional side of things - on to the more specifics about what I like and dislike about the XT-2.